Matt-J-Hawes/SQL-Library-Manager/README.md

 # SQL-Library-Manager
- App to stores books to a database and allows CRUD operations
+ App to store books to a database and allow CRUD operations